yitzu1022/robotic_system/README.md

 - when the goal is close enough, it also cancels/stops the robot's internal motion to avoid overshooting
 - it returns a `Navigate.Result(success=...)` and marks the goal as succeeded or aborted accordingly

+This node assumes upstream code already solved the semantic-navigation problem. `modular_nav.py` does not perform object lookup, semantic reasoning, or 3D-to-2D projection itself.
+It expects `decision_maker_node.py` to hand it a final 2D goal in the user map frame, then focuses purely on:

+- frame conversion between user map and Kachaka map
+- motion execution through the selected driver
+- progress feedback through `distance_remaining`
+- pose and path publication for monitoring

-In the integrated system, this file is the execution endpoint that receives 2D targets from `decision_maker_node.py` after semantic lookup and map alignment have already been completed.
+In the integrated system, this file is therefore the execution endpoint that receives 2D targets from `decision_maker_node.py` after semantic lookup and map alignment have already been completed.

 <a id="section-47-map_alignment"></a>